wb14123/blog/jekyll/_posts/2016-07-11-Config-sbt-to-Use-Both-Proxy-and-Self-Hosted-Repositories.markdown

 You may see the problem to use both of them.
 In order to force sbt to use proxy repos, you should use the option `-Dsbt.override.build.repos=true`, which will override your self hosted repo written in `build.sbt`.

-After tried some methods, I find I can just write the repos defined in `build.sbt` into `~/.sbt/repositories`, and sbt will still be able to find the credentials for it while building the project.
+After trying some methods, I found I can just write the repos defined in `build.sbt` into `~/.sbt/repositories`, and sbt will still be able to find the credentials for it while building the project.

 This method will make sbt print some error logs while loading the project: sbt will attempt to download some dependencies from this repo but cannot find the credential since it hasn't loaded the project yet.
 If you are comfortable to ignore the error log, this method would be fine.